TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ---

-### Clone from your remote fork to your local repo
+### Connect to your remote fork from your local repo

 Once your fork is created, you'll want to connect it to your local repository.
 In the terminal, navigate to your COMPAS git repo and type: